Estate Planning & Medi-Cal Planning Experts

 These changes are designed to reduce budget pressures and “ensure long-term sustainability of the Medi-Cal program,” according to DHCS.

-If you transfer or gift assets before December 31, 2025, those transactions will not be counted under the upcoming three-year look-back rule.
+If you transferred or gifted assets before December 31, 2025, those transactions will not be counted under the upcoming three-year look-back rule.

 After the deadline, however, the state may review your past financial transfers when determining eligibility.